We are Mir

 Having written for a yellow press in the Middle East before coming to McGill, censorship is something that I’ve experienced firsthand.
 I’ve had pitches shot down based on the pretense that they weren’t ‘patriotic’ enough, heard horror stories where writers were deported because of ‘controversial’ word choice making it to print, and witnessed the inner workings of state-sponsored journalism – an oxymoron if I ever saw one.
 In many ways, it was an educational and enlightening experience, but as soon as I received my Canadian study permit, I left the newspaper.

 By the third day after moving into my dorm, I joined MIR.
 It was the only publication on campus, which I knew of at the time, that covered international affairs.
-What made me fall in love with MIR was the fact that it prioritizes its writers’ voices and maintains their articles’ integrity.
+What made me fall in love with MIR was the fact that it prioritizes its writers’ voices and maintains their articles’ integrity over everything else.
 It gives them the freedom to cover whatever they feel is important.
 Want to highlight an issue in your hometown?
 Yes, please.
 Write an open letter to the U.S. President?
 Go right ahead.
 Apply political theory to superhero movies?
 Why not!
 Born into the age of information, our generation is the most cognizant and critical generation to date, and here at MIR, we want to give them the spotlight.